TechJam-Labs/TJL-Project-Starter/README.md

 ### Purpose

 The TJL Project Setup Tool is designed to establish a standardized, enterprise-grade project initialization and management system.
-It implements industry best practices for:
+Inspired by Paolo Perrotta's excellent course "How Git Works" on [Pluralsight](https://www.pluralsight.com/courses/how-git-works) (thanks to Google Africa Developer Scholarship program ❤️🙏 2020), and years of experience struggling to start projects quickly and efficiently, whilsts maintaining industry best practices.
+This tool implements best practices for:

 - 🏗️ **Project Structure Organization**
   - Standardized directory layouts